19 Natural Remedies to Relieve Seasonal Allergies

 The aggravating symptoms associated with this disorder, commonly referred to as hay fever, include a runny nose, sneezing, and itchy, watery eyes.

-Common question among seasonal allergy sufferers are, “Why do I have allergies?
+Common questions among seasonal allergy sufferers are, “Why do I have allergies?
 Can seasonal allergies be prevented?
 What can I do to get relief from seasonal allergies without resorting to medication?”

 In order to answer these questions, we need to take a look at the root cause of this all-too-common ailment.
 Knowing the cause will lead us to the most effective natural treatments for seasonal allergies.